 Emergency organizations and agencies often operate in silos, meaning that essential information, resources and expertise become isolated.
 As a result, inefficiencies and duplicated efforts impede timely and comprehensive aid delivery, slow sector-wide progress and ultimately exacerbate the negative impacts of crises on affected populations

-The INITIATE project brings together over 20 partner organizations to design and develop innovative solutions for tackling health emergencies, including infectious disease outbreaks.
+The INITIATE project brings together global partners to promote knowledge sharing and skill transfers for an improved emergency response to health crises.
+Together, they design and develop innovative solutions for tackling health emergencies, including the preparedness and response to outbreaks of infectious disease.

 INITIATE is co-managed by WFP and WHO and hosted by the United Nations Humanitarian Response Depot (UNHRD) in Brindisi.
 It aims to bring together global partners to promote knowledge sharing and skill transfers for an improved emergency response to health crises.
 The collaboration’s first innovation, an infectious disease treatment module, allows stakeholders to rapidly deploy and run treatment centers in the field when an outbreak emerges.